What No One Tells You About Turning 40: Embracing Change, Fear & Thriving in Midlife

 👇Check out this must have merch for 40 year-olds!👇

-Physical Changes: The “Oh, That’s New” Moments
+Physical Changes When Turning 40: The “Oh, That’s New” Moments

 Pro tip: Learn to love vegetables and your body will thank you.
 And you don’t have to sacrifice good tasting food for health.
 Here are some of my favorite recipes.